Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Velocity Profile Datasets

 \section{Velocity Profile Datasets}

-The Vs profiles were compiled from five sets of profiles within the SFBA, including 13 profiles from \citet{yong2013arra}, 92 profiles from \citet{boore2003compendium}, 29 profiles collected by California Geological Survey, three profiles measured by LeRoy Crandall and Associates, and 63 profiles obtained from VSPDB database \citep{kwak2021web}.
-The composite dataset comprises 200 profiles whose locations are shown in \Cref{fig:location_profiles}.
+The Vs profiles were compiled from five sets of profiles within the SFBA, including 13 profiles from \citet{yong2013arra}, 92 profiles from \citet{boore2003compendium}, 29 profiles collected by California Geological Survey, three profiles measured by LeRoy Crandall and Associates, and 63 profiles obtained from the web portal shear-wave velocity profile database (VSPDB) \citep{kwak2021web}.
+The composite dataset comprises 200 profiles with locations shown in \Cref{fig:location_profiles}.
 The profiles from \citet{yong2013arra} were derived using noninvasive methods, those from \citet{kwak2021web} were based on both invasive and noninvasive methods, and the rest were obtained using invasive techniques \citep[e.g., suspension logging, cross-hole, and down-hole tests,][]{Shi2018}.
 Previous studies have indicated that noninvasive shear-wave velocity profiling techniques can produce similar results to invasive techniques \citep{boore1998comparing, boore2008comparisons, brown2002comparison,rix2002near, stephenson2005blind, bas2022p}.
 Therefore, all profiles are used to develop the proposed models.

-The $V_{S30}$ and maximum depth distribution of the compiled profiles is shown in \Cref{fig:data_distribution}.
-Most selected profiles span a $V_{S30}$ range between 140 and 740 m/sec, with the minimum $V_{S30}$ being 105 m/sec and the maximum being 1825 m/sec.
-The maximum depth of most profiles is less than 100 m, with 60\% reaching a depth of less than 50 m and 30\% reaching a depth between 50 and 100 m.
+The $V_{S30}$ and maximum depth distribution of the compiled profiles are shown in \Cref{fig:data_distribution}.
+Most profiles span a $V_{S30}$ range between 140 and 740 m/sec, with the minimum $V_{S30}$ being 105 m/sec and the maximum being 1825 m/sec.
+The maximum depth of most profiles is less than 100 m, with 60\% being less than 50 m deep and 30\% being between 50 and 100 m deep.